-Oxidative stress is an imbalance between free radicals and antioxidant in our body, where the free radicals > antioxidants.
+Oxidative stress is an imbalance between free radicals and antioxidant in our body, where the free radicals are present more than antioxidants.
 Oxidation is an important process in our body.
 It happens when our body metabolises oxygen to produce energy.
 This process also produces free radicals.

 Sources of Free Radicals: